applidget/ps-dock/README.md

 *
 TCP Socket

+A distant socket to which send datas from process.
+Process input is plugged to this socket...

     ps-dock bash --stdout socket://localhost:666
 Data can be sent on connection to the distant socket in this way: